derby-developers/api_doc/source/index.html.md

 phone_number | phone number
 mobile_phone_number | mobile phone
-accounts | array of Account objects (real money gaming, virtual, etc.)
+accounts | array of Account objects (real money gaming, virtual, etc.) player_statues | array of PlayerStatus objects, each one corresponding to a group of applications

 ## Account Object